In this article we discuss Operating Expenses

 Steps

-- Please let the Source Medium team know that you’ve inputted the operating expenses and we will enable costs to be picked up automatically moving forward.
-Historical data can be inputted into this sheet to update the costs of prior orders as well.
+2. Please let the Source Medium team know that you’ve inputted the operating expenses and we will enable costs to be picked up automatically moving forward.
+Historical data can be inputted into this sheet to update prior periods.

 How and where these costs surface in the dashboard?